sshadr/sshadr.github.io/content/projects/gi/index.md

   - rendering
 ---

 As a part of the course, Realistic Image Synthesis, we explored different Global Illumination algorithms.
-Here I show the results of 2 algorithms, Path Tracing and Progressive Photon Mapping on a Cornell Box scene with slightly complex materials (diffuse is standard ...).
+Here I show the results of 2 algorithms that we implemented, Path Tracing and Progressive Photon Mapping, on a Cornell Box scene with slightly complex materials (diffuse is standard ^^).

 <figure align='center'>
     <img src='/projects/gi/teaser.png' alt=''>